Indonesia, the largest economy in Southeast Asia, is a diverse country that has shown huge economic growth.

 Let’s dive in.

-The average monthly salary in Indonesia is 12,100,000 Indonesian Rupiah or 837 US Dollars.
+According to Salary Explorer, the average monthly salary in Indonesia is 12,100,000 Indonesian Rupiah or 818 US Dollars.
 This salary parameter considers benefits like housing, insurance, commutation compensation, etc., along with the average wage.

 What’s an average wage?

 The average wage is the base salary of an employee.
 It doesn’t include benefits like transportation fees, medical insurance, etc., unlike the average salary.

 In other words, an average monthly wage only considers the remuneration employees receive per month.
 In comparison, the average monthly salary includes all the benefits employees receive from their job in a month.